scottdware/zone2global/README.md

 * The script takes three (3) arguments: `-srx (firewall device)`, `-u (username)`, `-p (password)`
 * You can optionally choose to automatically apply the new configuration by specifying the `-commit` option.

-`zone2global.exe -srx somefirewall -u admin -p password -commit`
+`zone2global -srx somefirewall -u admin -p password -commit`

-If you omit the `-commit` option, then the configuration will be displayed on the console for you to copy/paste.
+If you omit the `-commit` option, then the configuration will be written to a file for each SRX you specified.

+`zone2global -srx somefirewall -u admin -p password` will create a file called `somefirewall_globaladdrbook.txt`

 [license]: https://github.com/scottdware/zone2global/blob/master/LICENSE